Department of Anthropology

 Excavations and Modifications: 2021 Farris Family Innovation Awards

 The Farris Family Innovation Awards support the research of tenure-track faculty members who are not yet tenured at 性福五月天 and who have shown promising drive for their field of study.
-In May 2021, Faculty Affairs announced the recipients of this year's Farris Family Innovation Awards: Michelle Bebber, assistant professor in the Department of Anthropology, and Elda Hegmann, assistant professor in the Materials Science Graduate Program.
+In May 2021, Faculty Affairs announced the recipients of this year's Farris Family Innovation Awards: Michelle 鈥Thesis Student Partners with the Cleveland Zoo

 In 2019, a team of researchers in 性福五月天鈥檚 Department of Anthropology published its 鈥減rize-winning鈥 research article titled in the Journal of Archaeological Science.
 (Yes, the jokes are seemingly endless, but seriously folks, there is an important underlying message here about evidence-based research and fact-checking!)